Mifour/paris_metro_simulation/README.md

 ----
 # English

-A browser-based visualization of Paris Metro traffic throughout a typical day, reconstructed from scheduled public transport data.
+A web visualization of Paris Metro traffic throughout a typical day, reconstructed from scheduled public transport data.

 The simulation preprocesses Île-de-France Mobilités GTFS data into a compact